WhySoBad/abwart/docs/registry.md

 It can be used to have one central abwart instance running with a specific network (e.g. `abwart-net`).
 All registries which should be managed by abwart then have to be in the same network and specify the name of the network in the `network` configuration field
 * `port`: The port on which the registry is reachable.
 By default, the registry api is expected to be available at port `5000`
+* `cleanup`: A cron schedule which specifies an interval in which the garbage collector should be run in the registry independent from any rules <br>
+This is especially useful when pushing images under the same tag in a CI/CD pipeline.
+In such a scenario the revision count for the image isn't increasing since the tag is simply overwritten.
+This can cause abwart to not trigger any deletions which can lead to big dangling binary blobs. <br>
+The `cleanup` field expects the same syntax as the `schedule` field described in the documentation about [rules](rule.md).

 ## Defaults